sciencefidelity/Nova-Dart/README.md

 ### Credits

 To learn syntax highlighting in Nova I used the built in TypeScript and JavaScript syntaxes as templates.
-The syntax of Dart was learnt from the Official [VSCode extension](https://github.com/Dart-Code/Dart-Code) via the [Dartlight](https://github.com/elMuso/Dartlight) extension for Sublime Text/Textastic, which helped me understand how to port it to Nova.
+The syntax of Dart was learnt from [Dart Code](https://github.com/Dart-Code/Dart-Code) via the [Dartlight](https://github.com/elMuso/Dartlight) extension for Sublime Text/Textastic, which helped me understand how to port it to Nova.
 Thanks go to the creators of those extensions!

-Clips are copied from the [VSCode extension](https://github.com/Dart-Code/Dart-Code) by Danny Tuppeny.
+Clips are borrowed from [Dart Code](https://github.com/Dart-Code/Dart-Code) by Danny Tuppeny.